drone-os/drone-book/src/bluepill-blink/sys-tick.md

         .expect("beacon fail");
 ```

-Let's start filling the `beacon` function.
+Let's start filling out the `beacon` function.
 We configure the SysTick timer
 peripheral to trigger the SysTick interrupt each second:

 ```rust